mattfield/exchange_rate/README.md

 ## Usage

-ExchangeRate expects you to define the location on disk of the ECB feed to pull from.
-This should be done in an envvar:
+The current implementation is designed to work with the [90-day ECB feed](https://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml).
+Grab a copy of that, and pop the location on disk into an environment variable:

 `export XML_FEED_PATH=/path/to/feed.xml` or `ENV["XML_FEED_PATH"]=/path/to/feed.xml` if you want to avoid added to your global env.